Aaron-Cunningham/C2060506_csc1034_practical1_2022/doc/Report.md

 Introduction
 ------------
 In order to build a functioning program in python, there are a few different tools at your disposal which I had to use.
-This report will be reflecting on the tools I've used and not used before in order to successfully develop a working program that demonstrates a scene with a walking panda.
-This will include GitHub, Command Line Controls, and IDEs.
+This report will be reflecting on them tool in which I used.

 GitHub
 ------